By Chijioke Nwaozuzu

 Even though some African nations have made efforts at averting the potential uncertainties inherent in the commodities market (as a result of the boom-bust cycle) by establishing the Excess Crude Account (as is the case with Nigeria) or Sovereign Wealth Funds, it has only achieved mixed success in creating the framework for savings during high oil price regimes.

 The aftermath of the above failure in Nigeria was the initiation of the Sovereign Wealth Act in 2011, intended to invest oil earnings during windfall periods into infrastructure development, as well as providing funds (stabilisation funds) for the future generation.
 Nigeria’s performance in the SWF as at 2015.
 Even with this, the fund has been beleaguered by issues of the lack of transparency and unaccountability in its management.
-This is not peculiar to Nigeria, as some other African countries (like Libya) have had their share of funds mismanagement.
-In spite of this absurdity, there should be a renewed effort on the part of the government at providing for a future without oil.
+It is imperative for the governments of oil dependent economies to begin to diversify their economic base in order to reduce exposure to the inherent volatility and uncertainties that characterise the international crude oil market; improve private sector employment opportunities; drive up productivity; and strategically establish the non-oil sector of the economy, which in the future would act as a ‘safety net’ when revenue from oil may become insignificant.

 • Fiscal Responsibility